-- Look over the beef short ribs.
-If there is any excess fat trim this off.
+- Look over the beef short ribs if any excess fat trim this off.

-- Add each short rib to the flour seasoning and coat completely.
+- Add each short rib to the flour seasoning and coat thoroughly.

-- Once the leeks, garlic and celery become soft, add a large pinch (1 tsp) of the seasoning flour along with the thyme and bay leaves.
-This will help set up the sauce later.
+- Once the leeks, garlic, and celery become soft, add a large pinch (1 tsp) of the seasoning flour along with the thyme and bay leaves.
+The addition of flour will help set up the sauce later.
 Stir to mix in and cook for two minutes.